 The performance test (PT) is worth 200 out of the 700 raw points for the written portion of the California Bar Exam (or for the entire Attorneys’ Exam).
 In other words, the PT is worth 2 essays, and you get 1.5x the time allotted.
 The points are highly concentrated in the PT, and it’s worth 14.3% of your overall score on the California Bar Exam.

 Many bar takers ignore the PT until the last moment (if at all).
 Or they might rely on their “lawyer-like” writing skills to wing it.

 It would behoove you to focus on these two areas: the PR essay and the PT, since we know they will show up on the California bar.

 Let’s say we aim for a respectable score of 65 on PR and PT.
 You can then make do with 55-60s on the rest of the essays—assuming you do well enough on the MBE to get a scaled score of at least 1390 (roughly 125 questions correct).

 It doesn’t take a great answer to get a 55!

 Therefore, nailing the PR essay and the PT gives you more leeway on the rest of the essays on the California Bar Exam.
 The same is true if you nail the MBE.
 Although doing well on the MBE is not an “auto-pass” like some claim, it will still give you slack elsewhere.

 Of course, this doesn’t mean you ignore everything else.
 These are just some ways to prioritize your focus.
 Better than obsessing over predictions at least (and getting mad when they actually leak).

 The Tripod Approach to passing the California Bar Exam

-The PR + PT approach above assumes you also do well on the MBE, which you should, as it accounts for half your score and overlaps with the majority of the essays.
+Take the PR + PT approach above, and also be solid on the MBE subjects, which you should as it accounts for half your score and overlaps with the majority of the essays.

 We now have three key components to a minimally effective approach to preparing for the California Bar Exam:

 - MBE: 50% of overall score, and accounts for 3-4 of the subjects tested across the 5 essays